How to Destroy Messianic Prophecies - Three examples

-Other Bible versions that agree with the King James Holy Bible "and THE DESIRE of all nations shall come" are the Bishop's Bible 1568, the Geneva Bible 1587, the Douay-Rheims 1610, the Bill Bible 1671, Webster's Translation 1833, the Longman Version 1841, The Boothroyd Bible 1853, the Julia Smith Translation 1855, the Smith Bible 1876, The Revised English Bible 1877, Darby 1890, Douay 1950, the 1936 Hebrew Publishing Company translation into English, The Word of Yah 1993, the KJV 21st Century Version 1994, Third Millennium Bible 1998, Green's interlinear 1984, God's Word Translation 1995, Green's Literal 2005 - "the Desire of all nations shall come", The Revised Geneva Bible 2005, the Ancient Roots Translinear Bible 2008, The Public Domain Version 2009 - “And the Desired of all nations will arrive.”, the English Jubilee Bible 2010, the Hebraic Transliteration Scripture 2010, The Holy Scriptures VW Edition 2010, Biblos Interlinear Bible 2011 - "and the Desire of all nations shall come", The Names of God Bible 2011 - “ I will shake all the nations, and THE ONE WHOM ALL THE NATIONS DESIRE WILL COME.”, The Work of God's Children Illustrated Bible 2011 - "and the DESIRED of all nations shall come", The Revised Douay-Rheims 2012, the Hebraic Roots Bible 2012 - "the Desire of all nations shall come", the Biblos Interlinear Bible 2013, and The International Standard Version 2014 is good with: “I will shake all nations, and THE ONE DESIRED by all nations shall come.
+Other Bible versions that agree with the King James Holy Bible "and THE DESIRE of all nations shall come" are the Bishop's Bible 1568, the Geneva Bible 1587, the Douay-Rheims 1610, the Bill Bible 1671, Webster's Translation 1833, the Longman Version 1841, The Boothroyd Bible 1853, the Julia Smith Translation 1855, The Jewish Family Bible 1864, the Smith Bible 1876, The Revised English Bible 1877, Darby 1890, The Ancient Hebrew Bible 1907, Douay 1950, the 1936 Hebrew Publishing Company translation into English, The Word of Yah 1993, the KJV 21st Century Version 1994, Third Millennium Bible 1998, Green's interlinear 1984, God's Word Translation 1995, Green's Literal 2005 - "the Desire of all nations shall come", The Revised Geneva Bible 2005, the Ancient Roots Translinear Bible 2008, The Public Domain Version 2009 - “And the Desired of all nations will arrive.”, the English Jubilee Bible 2010, the Hebraic Transliteration Scripture 2010, The Holy Scriptures VW Edition 2010, Biblos Interlinear Bible 2011 - "and the Desire of all nations shall come", The Names of God Bible 2011 - “ I will shake all the nations, and THE ONE WHOM ALL THE NATIONS DESIRE WILL COME.”, The Work of God's Children Illustrated Bible 2011 - "and the DESIRED of all nations shall come", The Revised Douay-Rheims 2012, the Hebraic Roots Bible 2012 - "the Desire of all nations shall come", the Biblos Interlinear Bible 2013, and The International Standard Version 2014 is good with: “I will shake all nations, and THE ONE DESIRED by all nations shall come.
 Then I will fill this house with glory," says the LORD of the Heavenly Armies.”

 J.P.
 Green's 2005 KJV3 reads: " And I will shake all the nations; and THE DESIRE OF ALL NATIONS SHALL COME.
 And I will fill this house with glory, says Jehovah of Hosts.hands; and you did not turn to Me, a state- ment of Jehovah."